ss4328/Machine-Learning/readme.md

 | Naive Bayes | Classifying spam/non-spam | Python  | Spabase dataset

 ## Motivation
 I initially began my exploration into AI by taking the Machine learning class at my University where I'm pursuing my undergrad degree.
 In the beginning, I was somewhat daunted by the mathematics in course.
-I ended up doing pretty bad on my first assignment but I figured I was wasting my energy on the wrong component: Matlab.
+But, I figured I was wasting my energy on the wrong component: Matlab.
 So far, I had no prior experience in Matlab and frankly hated evey last bit of it.
 I moved to python (with Spyder IDE; choice doesn't matter though) and then everything got easier as I've had experience working with python.
 Then I made myself familiar with the linear algebra used so heavily in ML; here, Khan Academy was a huge help.
 I then took organized notes for each encountered algorithm and frequently reviewed them (Look at agregated notes).
 After the course ended, I kinda-discovered this is cool stuff and I'd definitely like to learn more.

 Philly went on lockdown due in March due to COVID-19 and so, I had a bunch of time on my hands.
 So, I started  the Coursera Deep learning specialization online, hoping to make the best use of my time (let's see).